betterwebleon/international-list/README.md

 **What is the difference between this list and other advanced privacy filter lists?**

-International List is a very **"light" (mostly cosmetic)** version of Fanboy Annoyances List.
+International List is a **very light (mostly cosmetic)** version of Fanboy Annoyances List.
 This means it doesn't block all the social content. **For example:** if there are social buttons on top and bottom of a webpage, this filter list will remove only social buttons on the top.
 The others on the bottom remain in order to keep the website functional in terms of social networks.

 *So a basic rule here is: first content, then other unobtrusive social crap.*